 Usage: to denote that the growth rate or amount, so healthy that some may envy the progress

-Example: Mr. Grover’s new BMW car was testimony to his enviable growth.
+Example: Mr. Grover’s new BMW car was a testimony to his enviable growth.

 - Multifaceted career

-Usage: career which is rich with multiple skills and achievements
+Usage: a career which is rich with multiple skills and achievements

-Example: My father always insisted on having multifaceted career so that, I can have bright future.
+Example: My father always insisted on having a multifaceted career so that, I can have bright future.